Toberumono/WRF-Runner/README.md

 		- hours: Number of hours to shift the start time by.
 This field's magnitude should generally never exceed 48.
 		- minutes: While it is possible to set an offset with minutes, this is highly inadvisable and will cause the simulation to fail with the default dataset.
 		- seconds: While it is possible to set an offset with seconds, this is highly inadvisable and will cause the simulation to fail with the default dataset.
-+ commands: Paths to the executables used in this script.
-These can different across systems.
-See [Configuring commands](#cc) for a script that will print out these values such they can by copy-pasted in.
-	- bash
-	- rm
-	- wget

 ### <a name="gtrp"></a>Getting the Required Programs